Protecting Future Access Now: Models for Preserving Digitized Books and Other Content at Cultural Heritage Organizations

 About the Event

-Over the past decade, the number of digitization projects initiated by cultural heritage organizations has risen dramatically.
+Description: Over the past decade, the number of digitization projects initiated by cultural heritage organizations has risen dramatically.
 As these organizations take advantage of digital technologies to make their unique content broadly available, their need to understand the different ways to protect and preserve this digital content becomes increasingly important.

--What is "long term" digital preservation?
+- What is "long term" digital preservation?

--What options are there for this particular content?
+- What options are there for this particular content?

--What steps are other libraries taking to preserve their content?
+- What steps are other libraries taking to preserve their content?

--What steps are sufficient?
+- What steps are sufficient?

 Working together, Portico and Cornell University Library engaged in a study funded by the NEH-IMLS Digital partnership to help the community understand the preservation needs of electronic books and other digital objects.
 We'll explore these findings as well as models for digital preservation that are available to cultural heritage organizations.

-Who Should Attend: Library, archive, and museum staff interested in understanding long term digital preservation of locally created content.
+Audience: Library, archive, and museum staff interested in understanding long term digital preservation of locally created content.